project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 For example, `./cassandra_backup.py  /var/lib/cassandra/data my_backup  cassandra_backup_20180412`

- **Note:** Executing the command creates snapshots of all the keyspaces as:
+ **Note:** Executing the command creates snapshots of all the keyspaces such as:

 a) portal         -  Stores the session data
 b) dialcodes      -  Stores the energized text book details